unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-gcp.md

 * VPC name
 * Subnet region and name
 * The secondary range name for the /15 CIDR mask and /16 CIDR mask
-* Provide the /18 CIDR block that was left unallocated for the Kubernetes Master.
+* The /18 CIDR block that was left unallocated for the Kubernetes Master

 ### Example VPC CIDR Block allocation